 Canada's tax environment includes low corporate taxes levied at flat rates.
 The rates declined for small businesses' active business income between 2007 and 2017 but have substantially increased since then, making Canada far less competitive than previously, particularly given the substantial decrease in the US corporate tax rates, the United States being Canada's largest trading partner.
-The combined net federal and provincial corporate tax rates applicable to general corporations' active business income in 2020 range between 24 and 31 per cent.
+However, the Biden administration has proposed to raise the corporate tax rate to 28 per cent from 21 per cent, to take effect as early as January 2022, which will substantially narrow the gap.
+The combined net federal and provincial corporate tax rates applicable to general corporations' active business income in 2021 range between 23 and 31 per cent.

-Preferential tax treatment is offered to a 'small business corporation', which benefits from a reduced combined federal and provincial tax rate of between 9 and 14 per cent on the first C$500,000 to C$600,000 of its active business income.
+Preferential tax treatment is offered to a small business corporation, which benefits from a reduced combined federal and provincial tax rate of between 9 and 12.2 per cent on the first C$500,000 of its active business income.
 A small business corporation is a Canadian-controlled private corporation (CCPC) carrying on active business in Canada.
 The small business income limit is reduced on a straight-line basis for CCPCs that alone or as members of an associated group have taxable capital employed in Canada of between C$10 million and C$15 million in the previous year.
 Taxable capital is generally comprised of the corporation's retained earnings, surpluses and advances.

-Shares of a small business corporation are eligible for a lifetime capital gains exemption of C$800,000 in total, indexed for inflation from 2014 (C$883,384 in 2020), as are certain qualified farm and fishing properties (capital gains exemption being C$1 million in 2020).
+Shares of a small business corporation are eligible for a lifetime capital gains exemption of C$800,000 in total, indexed for inflation from 2014 (C$892,218 in 2021), as are certain qualified farm and fishing properties (capital gains exemption being C$1 million in 2021).

 Investment income earned in a CCPC is taxed at very high rates.
-For instance, in 2020, CCPCs in Nova Scotia and Prince Edward Island will pay income taxes on their investment income at the rate of 54.67 per cent, which is higher than the highest individual tax rate in those same provinces (54 per cent and 51.37 per cent, respectively).
-In other provinces, CCPC's investment income is taxed at rates ranging between 47.7 per cent and 53.7 per cent.
-General corporations (non-CCPCs), who do not benefit from the small business deduction, pay taxes on their investment income at lower rates – at combined federal and provincial rates of up to 31 per cent in 2020.
+For instance, in 2021, CCPCs in Prince Edward Island, the province with the highest provincial tax rate for investment income earned in CCPCs, will pay income taxes on their investment income at a rate of 54.67 per cent, which is higher than the highest individual tax rate of 51.37 per cent.
+In other provinces, CCPC investment income is taxed at rates ranging between 46.67 per cent in Alberta and 53.67 per cent in Newfoundland and Labrador.
+General corporations (non-CCPCs), who do not benefit from the small business deduction, pay taxes on their investment income at lower rates – at combined federal and provincial rates of up to 31 per cent in 2021.

 For extracting corporate income by way of dividends, a gross-up, dividend tax credit (an enhanced tax credit in the case of dividends funded by the corporation's active business income that did not benefit from the small business tax rate) and a corporate refundable tax mechanism (in the case of corporations that earn investment income) is provided to avoid double taxation of income earned in the corporation that is subsequently paid to its individual shareholders, who are taxed at their marginal tax rates.